ntclark/Common/Readme.md

 This is, of course, not uncommon.
 However, in my case, it's the one and only thing you should have to do to build my project(s).
 I try to make it as simple as possible thru and thru.
-My hope is that, if you clone this repository, and another that you are interested in, then you should be able to build out of the box.
+My hope is that, if you clone this repository, and another that you are interested in, then you should be able to build that other one out of the box.
 No "configure", no make, no make install.
 Granted, I have the luxury of only one platform, and maybe if other's did, their build process would be easy too, I don't know.

 I expect you to define, as a permanent environment variable, the GSYSTEM_HOME variable that points to that one